Bgarverick/NBCUCareer-website/README.md

 4.  [ ] Pictures in dropdowns
 5.  [ ] Make the bar clickable not just name on bar

-These are some issues I ( @Bgarverick think we need to resolve on the current O&TS Page
+These are some issues I (Ben) @Bgarverick think we need to resolve on the current O&TS Page

 #### NexTech Webpage